Skip to main content

 Build experience in cyber security

 Because security architecture is a senior career pathway, having an extensive understanding of cyber security and best practices is simply unavoidable.
 After gaining some experience in an IT position, the next step is to move into a more specialised cyber security role.
-Positions such as security analyst are great for building
+Positions such as security analyst are great for building essential career experience.

 Obtain industry certifications